renew-wireless/RENEWLab/README.md

      ```sh
      $ sudo apt-get install python-scipy python-h5py python-json python-matplotlib transitions
      ```
-  2. If you are going to use the RENEW C++ Development Suite, please install its library as below.
+  2. If you are going to use the RENEW C++ Development Suite, please install its library and dependencies as below.
      ```sh
      $ ./install_cclibs.sh
-     ```
-     There are multiple C++ projects in the RENEW C++ Development Suite.
-For each project, please install its own dependencies and build the project as below.

-      a.
-Sounder
-       ```sh
      $ cd CC/Sounder/mufft/
      $ git submodule update --init
      $ cmake -DCMAKE_POSITION_INDEPENDENT_CODE=ON ./
      $ make -j
      $ cd ../
      $ cmake ./
      $ make -j
      ```
-      b.
-Beamformer (TODO)

   3. If you are going to use the RENEW MATLAB Development Suite, there is no dependency needed for it.
   4. If you are going to use the RENEW Dashboard, please follow the README in the WEBGUI/ directory to install dependencies.